 New developments have a lower dependence on regulation, as those undertaken under the auctions developed in the last years in Spain, where the impact of regulation is only to guarantee under certain circumstances a minimum price for the energy.
-In addition, there is an important growth of new projects developed outside auctions or regulated mechanisms that receive their revenues by selling energy to the wholesale market or to third parties through a long-term purchase agreement.
+In addition, there is an important growth in new projects developed outside auctions or regulated mechanisms that receive their revenues by selling energy to the wholesale market or to third parties through a long-term purchase agreement.

 As explained below, the renewable energy sector is affected by the economic situation, as this influences (i) for the Spanish projects, the yield of the 10-year Spanish government bonds ("Spanish Government Bonds"); (ii) energy prices in the wholesale and the Power Purchase Agreement ("PPA") market; (iii) the introduction in Spain of certain measures destined to mitigate the growth of the price of gas as a consequence of the Ukraine / Russian conflict (iv) the equilibrium between income and expenses of the electric system (v) growth of energy demand for the development of new projects, and (vi) the irruption of new competitors in Spain of the renewable energy sector.

-In addition, the government of Spain has implemented through 2022 new taxes such as (i) Law 9/2022, of July 28, which establishes rules that facilitate the use of financial and other information for the prevention, detection, investigation or prosecution of criminal offences, amending Organic Law 8/1980, of September 22, of Financing of the Autonomous Communities and other related provisions and of modification of the Organic Law 10/1995, of November 23, of the Penal Code; (ii) Royal Decree-Law 11/2022, of June 25, by which certain measures are adopted and extended to respond to the economic and social consequences of the war in Ukraine, to deal with situations of social and economic vulnerability, and to the economic and social recovery of the island of La Palma.
+In addition, the government of Spain has implemented through 2022 new taxes, which includes (i) Law 9/2022, of July 28, which establishes rules that facilitate the use of financial and other information for the prevention, detection, investigation or prosecution of criminal offences, amending Organic Law 8/1980, of September 22, of Financing of the Autonomous Communities and other related provisions and of modification of the Organic Law 10/1995, of November 23, of the Penal Code; (ii) Royal Decree-Law 6/2022, of March 29, by which certain measures are adopted and extended to respond to the economic and social consequences of the war in Ukraine, to deal with situations of social and economic vulnerability, and to the economic and social recovery of the island of La Palma, (iii) Royal Decree-Law 20/2022, of December 27, on measures to respond to the economic and social consequences of the War in Ukraine and to support the reconstruction of the island of La Palma and other situations of vulnerability, and to the economic and social recovery of the island of La Palma and (iv) Royal Decree-Law 8/2023 of 27 December adopting measures to address the economic and social consequences of the conflicts in Ukraine and the Middle East, as well as to alleviate the effects of the drought, included for 2024 the tax on the value of electricity production, in which the tax base will be made up of the total amount that the taxpayer is entitled to receive for the production and incorporation into the electricity system of electricity, measured in power plant busbars, for each installation, in the tax period, minus half of the remuneration corresponding to the electricity incorporated into the system during the first calendar quarter, and minus a quarter of the remuneration corresponding to the electricity incorporated into the system during the second calendar quarter.